 When you’re ready to escape the heat, there is the massive Pacific Fair Shopping Centre across the road, which has a zillion shops, cinemas and places to eat.
 You also have the local Broadbeach Mall, which has a range of great shops, and you can catch the monorail over to the Star Casino, which has some family friendly places to eat.

 Talking about places to eat – there are many great family restaurants and cafes in Broadbeach.
-Plus, it’s a great base to get and explore the other nearby beaches, which are easy to reach with the tram right there.
+Plus, it’s a great base to explore nearby beaches, which are easy to reach with the tram right there.

 Broadbeach has a great stack of accommodation to suit all types of travellers and budgets.
 There are modest self contained apartments to super fancy suites and everything in between.
 If Broadbeach sounds like one of your next short stays Queensland has on offer – Click here for a full list of accommodation options.

 Another one of the best weekend road trips from Brisbane is Boreen Point.
 Located in the Shire of Noosa, Boreen Point is a peaceful spot on the white sandy shores of Lake Cootharaba, which is the largest saltwater lake in Queensland.
 If you’re looking for relaxing weekend getaways, Boreen Point gets you back amongst nature, so you can disconnect to reconnect – with loved ones.

 With its bush and lake setting, Boreen Point is a gorgeous spot and ideal for a range of water sports such as swimming, fishing, kayaking and SUPing.
 The area also has several walking tracks and is the perfect place for wildlife spotting.
 Plus, if you’ve got your own boat, you can head up into the Noosa Everglades – just gorgeous!

 In terms of where to stay, campers have the option of either Boreen Point Campground or Habitat Noosa.
 Habitat Noosa is also perfect for non campers with a range of cabins and some gorgeous glamping options.

 Habitat has its own restaurant and café on site, or there is an excellent family friendly pub nearby (try the chicken parmi – my favourite!), and of course you’re not too far away from downtown Noosa here either.